hitchyjs/hitchyjs.org/source/getting-started/installation.md

    Due to security limitations the exposed folder must be part of your Hitchy server's root folder which isn't your project's folder but the one containing the **hitchy.json** file, so it's subfolder **server**.

 3. You'd probably want VueJS CLI service to put builds of your VueJS application right into that folder.
 Create file **vue.config.js** in your project's folder (which isn't **server**) unless this file has been created before.
-It is exporting your adjustment to VUE CLI service's configuration.
+It is exporting your adjustment to VueJS CLI service's configuration.
 The essential property here is `outputDir`.

    ```javascript
    module.exports = {